The English National Curriculum (2014) states:

 • Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 Our English Curriculum has been carefully planned to ensure progress for each year group.
-Powick staff have worked collaboratively to develop a Literacy Spine which meets the aims of the National Curriculum and which also addresses the needs of the children in our school.
+Powick staff have worked collaboratively to develop a Literacy Spine which meets the aims of the National Curriculum and addresses the needs of the children in our school.

-At Powick Phonics is taught through the Little Wandle Letters and Sounds Revised Scheme.
+At Powick, phonics is taught through the Little Wandle Letters and Sounds Revised Scheme.

 Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme developed for schools.
 It is based on the original Letters and Sounds but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum.